Cathy Dennis: Performing career

 According to news reports, Dennis was working on a new album under the name Sexcassettes, which she planned to release in 2008.
 She has collaborated with Mark Ronson on his album, The Business.
 As of 2015, Dennis became a vocal affiliate with Galantis by first performing, uncredited, on their debut album Pharmacy on the tracks "Runaway (U & I)" and "Louder, Harder, Better".
 She later co-wrote their song "Love on Me" from their second album The Aviary and sang on five songs from their 2019 album Church.
 In 2019, Dennis returned to performing.
 She celebrated her 30th anniversary in the music business with a performance at London's Mighty Hoopla Festival.
 In 2020 and 2021, Dennis wrote for Now United and collaborated with composer Will Gregory on the soundtrack for the BBC/Discovery Channel docuseries, Serengeti.

 Songwriting career

 Dennis has written a number of award-winning songs and international hit singles.
 Her first success was with "Bumper to Bumper", the B-side to the Spice Girls' hit "Wannabe".

 Dennis continued this success by co-writing the Pop Idol theme (re-used for numerous international remakes of the show, including American Idol), and writing for Idol contestants, including Kelly Clarkson, Will Young, Gareth Gates, and Clay Aiken.
 Clarkson's single "Before Your Love" (a double a-side with "A Moment Like This") was Dennis's first US No. 1.

 Dennis's "Can't Get You Out of My Head" (recorded by Kylie Minogue) spent four weeks at number one in Britain, while also rekindling interest in Minogue in America, where it hit no. 7 on the Billboard Hot 100.
 With over three million copies sold worldwide, "Can't Get You Out of My Head" became the second highest selling single in 2001.

 Dennis also co-wrote the international hit "Toxic" by Britney Spears, which went to number one in the UK and worldwide.

 Dennis's biggest success came in 2008 with Katy Perry's smash hit "I Kissed a Girl" co-written alongside Katy Perry, Max Martin and Dr Luke, which ranks among the best-selling digital singles in history.

 Dennis co-wrote three tracks on the Galantis album Pharmacy, one of which, "Runaway (U & I)", reached No. 1 in the UK Dance Chart, No. 9 in the US Dance Chart, and was nominated for a Grammy Award.
-Most recently Dennis has written with KT Tunstall, Black honey and Sigala.
+Dennis has written with KT Tunstall, Black Honey, and Sigala.
+More recently, Dennis co-wrote three tracks on the new Galantis album out in 2024 and the Laura White single "Nobody".

 Personal life

-Dennis dated Noel Fitzpatrick, and the relationship ended during the year that the Britney Spears song "Toxic", co-written by Dennis, was recorded.
-A 2019 article published in The Irish Times speculated that Fitzpatrick may be the subject of the song.
+Dennis dated Noel Fitzpatrick, veterinary surgeon and host of The Supervet for a year.
+The relationship ended in 2003.
+Dennis married in 2017 and divorced in 2025.